pundarikaksha7/Adobe-Resume-Builder/README.md

 # Adobe-Resume-Builder-Project
-This project is a resume builder application which accepts data from the user from a webpage, processes it and returns a .pdf file using Adobe's Document Merge API.
+This project is a resume builder application which accepts data from the user from a webpage or a cUrl command, processes it and returns a .pdf file using Adobe's Document Merge API.

 This is my solution for Adobe's Papyrus Nebulae Hackathon's second round.